-Source: • 2006 PRC Quality of Life Survey, Professional Research Consultants [Item 113]

-Notes: • Demographic breakouts are among findings in Broward County in 2006.
+- Source: • 2008 PRC Quality of Life Survey, Professional Research Consultants [Item 124] - Notes: Demographic breakouts are among findings in Broward County in 2008. - · Asked of all respondents. - · Percentages represent "fair" or "poor" responses to the question.

-TRANSPORATION
+Transportation

 Community members in Broward County were next asked for their opinions on the current ways in which Broward County spends money on certain aspects of transportation.
 Respondents were given five transportation issues and asked whether Broward County currently spends "too much," "enough," or "not enough" money on each specific issue.